-Tracking changes in the amount of infested fruit between years is important for understanding where the program is succeeding and where it needs to invest more resources, engage growers to consider supplementary tools, or consider compliance actions to contain codling moth populations.
-Like the map on the previous page, this map depicts the acreage of pome fruit orchards in each region, based on the size of the pie chart.
-Red slices of the pie charts represent orchards that had more infested fruit in this year compared to last, while green slices represent orchards that had less damage this year than last year.
-White slices represent orchards that had no change in damage fruit (this includes orchards that have no damage or were not sampled).
-There were more orchards reaching the program's damage target in 2023 (90%) compared to 2022 (88%).
-However, some areas had more damage this year than last year, like Osoyoos, Summerland, East Kelowna, Keremeos.
-Other areas had less damage this year compared to last year, with the most improvement in BX, Coldstream, Belle Vista, and Glenmore.
-While large changes show overall trends, tracking small changes is also important in areas with extremely low levels of codling moth infestation, such as Cawston, Keremeos, and Oliver.
+more resources to contain codling moth populations.
+Like the map above, this map depicts the acreage of pome fruit orchards in each region, based on the size of the pie chart.
+Red slices of the pie charts represent orchards that had more infested fruit this year compared to last, while green slices represent orchards that had less damage this year than last year.
+White slices represent orchards that had no change in damaged fruit (this includes orchards that have no damage or were not sampled).
+Overall, there were fewer orchards above the Program's damage target in 2024 (9%) compared to 2023 (10%) and 2022 (12%).
+Some orchards improved while others had more damage.
+There were large improvements in the North and Central Okanagan, while a few orchards in the South Okanagan and Similkameen saw more infested fruit.